slatron/life-tracker/README.md

 This is a great use case for using both `grid` and `flex` display together.

 The life total sections are handled with `grid` display.
-This handles the multiple column layout better for more than two players.
+Grid display handles multiple column layout well for more than two players.

-Alignment within these sections are handles with `flex` display since these are only using a songle-axis.
+Alignment within these sections are handled with `flex` display since these are only using a single-axis.

 Root SASS is based on my long-standing settings/state/typoography patterns.
 Base styles are imported in main.jsx.
 Components each import their own local styles.